 Also included in this comprehensive report, is the dollarization of the key channels of distribution in the golf industry (Green grass, Off course, Sporting goods and Mass merchants) across nine different hard goods and soft goods product lines.

-Since 2004 Longitudes Group has annually tracked the growth and contraction of the Golf retail market.
-As the importance of the Sporting Goods channel has grown for the golf industry over the last ten years, Longitudes Group has closely tracked the key chains that are intense competitors to traditional golf retailers.
-The Top 10 Sporting goods chains account for over 2,100 retail locations, more than double the number of Off-course golf retailers in the US market.
+Since 2003 Longitudes Group has annually tracked the growth and contraction of the Golf retail market.
+As the importance of the Sporting Goods channel has grown but may now be ebbing for the golf industry, Longitudes Group has closely tracked the key chains that are intense competitors to traditional golf retailers.
+The Top 10 Sporting goods chains account for over 2,300 retail locations, nearly triple the number of Off-course golf retailers in the US market.

 Calls to retailers were conducted via Longitudes Group outbound research and call centers, based in Portland, Oregon.
 These phone surveys established a baseline count of stores and golf product categories carried.
 Retailers that had gone out of business, moved locations, or were incorrectly categorized as brick and mortar sporting goods retailers were removed from the list or updated.
 Additional sources were utilized such as on-line yellow page list services, in-market personal interviews with industry participants, and company websites.

-The report is $1,200 per copy through Longitudes Group website.
-For further information on the preparation of a custom analysis please contact Sara Killeen at (503) 477-6284.
+The report is $1,200 per copy.
+To purchase, email your request to: email@example.com.
+For further information on the preparation of a custom analysis or questions about the report, please contact Sara Killeen at (503) 477-6284.

 Longitudes Group, LLC, headquartered in Portland, Oregon, is a research and marketing company providing unique analysis on the travel and spending behaviors of avid golfers in the US and Canada.
-Armed with a database containing information on the behavior of 5.8 million avid golfers mapped by county and zip code, Longitudes Group uses a geo-demographic approach to probe both the location and purchase behavior of the avid golfer population.
-On the supply side, Longitudes Group has built the most up-to-date database of golf retailers including 16,000 golf facilities, 929 off-course retail stores and 2,100 chain sporting goods store.
-Canadian Market Analyses are also available.
+Armed with a database containing information on the behavior of 5.4 million avid golfers mapped by county and zip code, Longitudes Group uses a geo-demographic approach to probe both the location and purchase behavior of the avid golfer population.
+On the supply side, Longitudes Group has built the most up-to-date database of golf retailers including 15,300 golf facilities, 929 off-course retail stores and 2,230 chain sporting goods store.
 For more information, visit the company online at www.longitudesgroup.com.